Agile MVP Development: A Step-by-Step Guide to Iterative Development

 Grooming The Backlog Involves Regularly Reviewing And Updating it.

-Backlog grooming, or backlog refinement, is the ongoing process of analyzing and enhancing the product backlog in Agile MVP development.
+Backlog grooming, or backlog refinement, is the ongoing process of analyzing and enhancing the product backlog in Agile software development MVP.

 • Reviewing the backlog: Regularly checking by scheduling meetings (typically weekly) to reassess priorities, add new user stories, and enhance existing ones based on new insights or feedback.